Zoom HIMA DESSERT PLATE

 Material: Stoneware

-No. of pieces in a set: 1, One Plate
+No. of pieces in a set: 1, One Bowl

 Clay, a natural material, is used to make ceramic wares.
 It is kneaded and then thrown on a pottery wheel, where it is shaped by hand into this product.
 The clay product then goes through the process of bisque firing, glaze application, drying, and then glaze firing to make the final ceramic product.